Muthukamalan/muthukamalan.github.io/_posts/2024-07-30-pythonenv.md

 Googling led me to [PEP 518](https://peps.python.org/pep-0518/), which I found somewhat challenging.
 Fortunately, I came across a thread in Stack Overflow [🧵](https://stackoverflow.com/questions/62983756/what-is-pyproject-toml-file-for) that offered a more digestible explanation, making it easier to understand the purpose and usage of the pyproject.toml file

+Before [PEP-621](https://peps.python.org/pep-0621/), there were a large number of config files that could wind up in a given Python project:
+- requirements.txt
+- setup.py and setup.cfg
+- MANIFESTin
+- tox.ini
+- Pipfile and Pipfile.lock
+- .pylintrc
+- environment.yml
+- .condarc

 I'm exploring `pyproject.toml` as potential standard(Community) approach like in Rust🦀 uses `Cargo.toml` and JavaScript uses `package.json`

 <h1 align='center'>Ubuntu Linux 🐧</h1>